 As more funding becomes available and capacity to manage the area improves, the sanctuary fences will be removed to allow wildlife to move into the larger area.

 Sunday, 6 October 2013 saw the first ever wildlife translocation to the Simalaha Community Conservancy.

 On 11 May 2012 the Swedish Postcode Lottery announced a donation of of SEK10 million for a special programme to be implemented in the Simalaha Community Conservancy in Zambia.
 This follows on an application jointly submitted by Peace Parks Foundation Sweden and the Joaquim Chissano Foundation.

 The programme funded by the Swedish Postcode Lottery will focus on a community-based approach to natural resource management that will improve local ownership and access to basic human rights, such as access to food, health, shelter and education by responsibly managing natural resources and wildlife.

-The programme constitutes four projects, namely the establishment of two wildlife sanctuaries, training in conservation agriculture, training in controlled grazing, and the introduction of fuel efficient stoves, which will all bring socio-economic benefit flows to the community.
+The programme constitutes four projects, namely the establishment of two wildlife sanctuaries, training in conservation agriculture, training in controlled grazing, and the introduction of sustainable energy products, which will all bring socio-economic benefit flows to the community.

 Please support the creation of a wildlife dispersal route for this elephant population at PIFWorld